josephmontes/VAA/README.md

     - League average K% is 22.1%
     - To further support this, I investigated their Whiff% and found that the Whiff% for this list of hitters is 21.4%
       - League average Whiff% is 24.8%
-- Every hitter on this list has a positive outlook in regards to their production against 4-Seam Fastballs because of their displayed ability to hit this more difficult type of 4-Seam Fastball that is trending
+- Every hitter on this list has a positive outlook in regard to their production against 4-Seam Fastballs because of their displayed ability to hit this more difficult type of 4-Seam Fastball that is trending
-  - Since it is statistically easier to hit the other type of 4-Seam Fastball that these hitters are not hitting *as* well, it is a safer bet to make on these batters that they will be above average 4-Seam Fastball hitters going forward
+  - Since it is statistically easier to hit the other type of 4-Seam Fastball that these hitters are not hitting as well, it is a safer bet to make on these batters that they will be above average 4-Seam Fastball hitters going forward

 ## PLAYER SPOTLIGHT
 ### Max Muncy & Kyle Schwarber
   - These 2 names stuck out like a sore thumb to me because their batting profiles contrast with most of the other hitters on this list
   - However, the ability to hit this more effective type of 4-Seam Fastball may be what separates them from other 'Three True Outcome' kind of guys like Joey Gallo & Miguel Sanó (who we actually see on the following list below)
-    - Note that both of their wOBA values when 'g_fb'=1 are decreasing each season **and** the pitch's average height above the zone ('inches') is doubling each season
+    - Note that when 'g_fb'=1, both of their wOBA values are decreasing each season **and** the pitch's average height above the zone ('inches') is doubling each season
       - Schwarber: wOBA: *.474 -> .409 -> .311* inches: *.106 -> .369 -> .674*
       - Muncy: wOBA: *.473 -> .394 -> .242* inches: *.241 -> .526 -> 1.48*
     - This indicates that pitchers are throwing this pitch a little bit higher in the zone each year vs. these batters and essentially baiting them into swinging at an effective pitch that they would normally spoil